ShipStream/openmage-sync/README.md

 ### What functionality does this extension add to my OpenMage/Magento store?

-- Adds a System > Configuration section to Sales > Shipping Settings > ShipStream Sync
+- Adds a System > Configuration section to Services > ShipStream Sync
-  - Enable Real-Time Order Sync
+  - General > Enable Real-Time Order Sync
-  - Send New Shipment Email
+  - General > Send New Shipment Email
 - Adds three new order statuses: "Ready to Ship", "Failed to Submit" and "Submitted"
 - Adds API endpoint `shipstream.info`
 - Adds API endpoint `shipstream.set_config`